casilynzirui/casilynzirui/README.md

 I work at the intersection of creative development, 3D, and interaction design — building intuitive, visually driven web experiences.

-Currently exploring Three.js, Blender, and design systems, while strengthening my foundation in JavaScript and data structures.
+Building interactive 3D experiences with Three.js and Blender, while strengthening my foundation in JavaScript and data structures.

-I’ve also built React Native applications, focusing on frontend architecture and crafting clean, user-centered interfaces.
+I’ve also developed React Native applications, focusing on frontend architecture and crafting clean, user-centered interfaces.

 ---